• Skip to main content

 • 2 teaspoons kosher salt

-• 12 grinds black pepper
+• 12 grinds fresh black pepper

 • 1 cup Parmesan cheese grated